-Sometimes the regulations are adopted as 'guidelines' rather than 'network codes.'
-These are adopted under a different provision of the Electricity Regulation but they have the same status – they are both legally binding regulations.
+Sometimes the new rules are adopted as 'guidelines' rather than 'network codes.'
+These are adopted under a different provision of the Electricity Regulation (EC) No 714/2009 but they have the same status – they are both legally binding regulations.

-The Regulation establishing a guideline on Capacity Allocation and Congestion Management (CACM) entered into force on 15 August 2015.
+The Regulation (EU) 2015/1222 establishing a guideline on capacity allocation and congestion management (CACM) entered into force on 15 August 2015.
 The provisions of CACM govern the establishment of cross-border EU electricity markets in the day-ahead and intraday timeframes, as well as methods for the calculation of interconnection capacity.

-The draft Regulation establishing a guideline on electricity balancing (EB) received a positive vote in comitology on 16 March 2017.
-The Balancing guideline will set down rules on the operation of balancing markets, i.e. those markets that Transmission System Operators (TSOs) use to procure energy and capacity to keep the system in balance in real time.
+The Regulation (EU) 2017/2195 establishing a guideline on electricity balancing (EB) entered into force on 18 December 2017.
+The balancing guideline will set down rules on the operation of balancing markets, i.e. those markets that transmission system operators (TSOs) use to procure energy and capacity to keep the system in balance in real time.
 The objectives of the guideline include increasing the opportunities for cross-border trading and the efficiency of balancing markets.
-The below is the provisional final version of the text, which will be shortly placed on the comitology register, with updates to numbering and referencing where required.

 Connection and system operation codes and guidelines

-The draft Regulation establishing a network code on emergency and restoration received a positive vote in comitology on 24 October.
-The Emergency and Restoration network code will set down rules relating to the management of the electricity transmission system in the emergency, blackout and restoration states.
+The Regulation (EU) 2017/2196 establishing a network code on emergency and restoration entered into force on 18 December 2017.
+The emergency and restoration network code will set down rules relating to the management of the electricity transmission system in the emergency, blackout and restoration states.
 The main objective of the relevant rules is to bring the system back to the normal state.
-The below is the provisional final version of the text, which will be shortly placed on the comitology register, with updates to numbering and referencing where required.

-The Regulation establishing a network code on requirement for grid connection of generators (RfG) entered into force on 17 May 2016.
-The provisions of RfG set out detailed rules relating to the connection of, principally, new power generating installations to national electricity networks.
+The Regulation (EU) 2016/631 establishing a network code on requirement for grid connection of generators entered into force on 17 May 2016.
+The provisions of the regulation set out detailed rules relating to the connection of, principally, new power generating installations to national electricity networks.